The American Migraine Research Foundation reports that migraines affect 39 million people in the...Read More

 Block the glare that causes eyestrain

-Harsh fluorescent and LED lights create a lot of glare.
+Harsh fluorescent light bulbs and LED lights create a lot of glare.
 Artificial light is scattered across the room, reflecting off of surfaces such as computer screens and walls.

 Our fluorescent light filters block 100% of the harmful glare.
 The excess light is contained with the filter, never reaching your eyes.